syntasso/kratix-docs/docs/workshop/part-i/04-using-multiple-promise.md

 ### Registering the Platform as a Worker

 First, let's register the Platform cluster itself as a worker cluster.

-We can do that by creating a Cluster object:
+Register the Platform as a Worker:

 ```yaml
 cat <<EOF | kubectl --context kind-platform apply -f -